Category: Hunter Valley

 You need to ‘Kurri’ along and see this winged wonder, and that’s no laughing matter!

 The king-sized kingfisher landed in 2009, stands a regal 4.5-metres tall, and was built to celebrate the 40th anniversary of the nearby Hydro Aluminium smelter.
-As you can see from the photos, he’s absolutely beautiful, and local artist Chris Fussel obviously put a lot of love and care into his work.
+As you can see from the photos, he’s absolutely beautiful, and local artist Chris Fussell obviously put a lot of love and care into his work.

-Honestly, the craftsmanship is awesome, and the Big Burra should be considered a genuine work of art.
+Honestly, the craftsmanship is delightful, and the Big Burra should be considered a genuine work of art.
 I’ve seen some gorgeous roadside attractions, and none surpass this winged wonder.
-His claws are made out of old horseshoes and his feathers have been individually forged, so he’s a step up from most of his fellow Bigs.

-The Big Kookaburra is nice and close to The Big Ugg Boots and Ossie the Mossie, making for a great day out hunting Big Things.
-You can enjoy this fascinating fowl and then hop along to the nest ginormous stupendous statue.
 Or you could include this beaked beauty in a tour of all the amazing avians this country has to offer, such as Pete the Pelican, the Big Parrot, Chinute Chinute and ‘Stunning’ Stanley the Emu.
 You’d be cuckoo not to!

-He’s flappin’ magnificent and available seven days a beak, so chick him out!
+The Big Kookaburra’s flappin’ magnificent and available seven days a beak, so chick him out!
 But beware, your time with him will fly by!